Yulduz Usmonova

-Yulduz Usmonova (Yulduz Usmonova, Юлдуз Усмонова; born December 12, 1963) is an Uzbek singer, song-writer, composer and actress.
-She is the People's artist of Uzbekistan and honored artist of Kazakhstan, Turkmenistan and Tajikistan.
+Yulduz Ibrahimovna Usmonova (Юлдуз Иброҳимовна Усмонова; born 12 December 1963), also known as Yıldız Usmonova, is an Uzbek singer, songwriter, composer and actress.
+She is the People's Artist of Uzbekistan and honored artist of Kazakhstan, Turkmenistan and Tajikistan.
 She has achieved widespread fame in Uzbekistan, other parts of Central Asia, and more recently in Turkey.
 Usmonova has also acted in a number of Uzbek films.

 Yulduz Usmonova was born in Margilan in the Ferghana region of Uzbekistan.
 Her parents worked at a silk factory.
 She studied music at the pedagogical institute in Margilan.

 She was discovered by Gavharxonim Rahimova after singing at a Women’s Day show.
 Rahimova helped to open many doors for Usmanova.
 After being introduced to professors from the Uzbekistan State Conservatory, she prepared under their guidance.
 She studied vocal, and then later became a popular singer in Uzbekistan after independence in 1991.
 She became famous throughout Central Asia and later in Turkey and has released songs in many languages, such as Uzbek, Uyghur, Turkish, Russian, Tajik, Arabic, Kazakh, Indian and Tatar.